-The DEANN project is a network formation initiative that involves six research institutions and universities from four EU countries (United Kingdom, Sweden, Spain and Italy) and equivalently, six research entities from four Latin American countries (Argentina, Mexico, Brazil and Chile).
+The DEANN project is a network formation initiative that involves eight research institutions and universities from five EU countries (United Kingdom, Sweden, Spain, France and Italy) and equivalently, eight research entities from five Latin American countries (Argentina, Mexico, Brazil, Chile and the United States).
 The overall goal of this initiative is to strengthen research partnership among project participants by developing a shared scientific knowhow in the field of Next Generation Sequencing data analysis.
 This will lead to increase in the scientific competence of consortium members at the international level.
 More specifically, the objectives of the project are:

 - To reinforce the collaboration among partner organizations, both between EU and American partners and within EU partners, with the aim of developing long-term research partnerships.

 - To nurse the scientific excellence of the project participants in the field of NGS data analysis, with the aim of improving their position and competitiveness at the international level.

 - To elevate the critical mass and innovation skills of the consortium to act at the forefront of innovative proposals around the usage of NGS-based technologies addressing biomedical and biotechnology problems.

 - To increase the competence of the project partners in applied genomics research with the aim of reaching translational opportunities in established and emerging economies.

 - To improve education, innovation and international orientation of PhD candidates and post-docs.